-People with Parkinson's more likely to have leg restlessness than restless leg syndromeNovember 9th, 2011 in Parkinson's & Movement disorders /
+People with Parkinson's more likely to have leg restlessness than restless leg syndromeNovember 9, 2011 in Medicine & Health / Parkinson's & Movement disorders

 People with Parkinson's disease may be more likely to have a movement disorder called leg motor restlessness, but not true restless legs syndrome as previous studies have suggested, according to a study published in the Nov.
 9, 2011, online issue of Neurology, the medical journal of the American Academy of Neurology.

 Restless legs syndrome is a sleep and movement disorder.
 People with the disorder have the urge to move their legs to stop uncomfortable sensations.
 The urge occurs when the person is at rest, in the evening, and is temporarily relieved by movement.
 In leg motor restlessness, people also have the urge to move their legs, but it is either not worse when they are at rest or during the evening or it does not go away when they move their legs.